qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 # Individual SfDataGrid row resizing functionality

-SfDataGrid has AllowResizingColumns property which lets the user to resize columns by dragging their edges, but there is no AllowsResizingRows property.
+SfDataGrid has an AllowResizingColumns property that allows the user to resize columns by dragging their edges, but it does not have an AllowsResizingRows property.

-Original SfDataGrid allows the application to evaluate the individual rows heights by the QueryRowHeight event, but it lacks user functionality to manipulate the heights.
+The original SfDataGrid allows the application to estimate the height of individual rows using the QueryRowHeight event, but it lacks user-defined functionality for manipulating heights.

-To fill this gap, we defined a control named RowResizer (as a descender of Thumb control).
+To fill this gap, we defined a control called RowResizer (as a child of the Thumb control).

 ```xml
   <Style x:Key="{x:Type tools:RowResizer}" Style.TargetType="{x:Type tools:RowResizer}" >